T-Ray (comics): Powers and abilities

-T-Ray has all the characteristics of a (fictional) zombie: he has pale skin, incredible strength, a truly monumental stench (according to Deadpool), and even serious injuries don't slow him down, though he does retain his own free will and full intelligence.
+T-Ray has all the characteristics of a zombie: he has pale skin, incredible strength and durability, and a truly monumental stench (according to Deadpool), though he does retain free will and intelligence.
 After having a hole knocked through him in Deadpool #32 it is revealed that he has dirt inside of him instead of organs.
-This backs up his claim that he doesn't have a heart.
+This backs up his claim of lacking a heart.

 He has extensive knowledge of magic, especially voodoo rituals, that allow him to raise the dead.

 As a servant of Thanos, he possessed an artifact which could take aspects of Deadpool's personality and give them independent existence.